shoaloak/rusa-testbed/README.md

 # Rusa Testbed

-A testbed to evaluate Rusa, a feedback driven fuzzer for Java REST applications.
+A testbed to evaluate Rusa, a feedback-driven fuzzer for Java Spring REST applications.

-## Building
+## Building and running

-Build images using `build.sh`.
+- Build the images using `build.sh` in `scripts`.
+- Run the containers using `run.sh` in `scripts`.

 ## Dependencies

-Don't forget git submodules.
+You need Docker and don't forget git submodules.

 ```bash
 git submodule update --init --recursive